 Toronto Friends of the Visual Arts is an independent non-profit organization founded in 1998.
-The organization gives financial support to the visual arts in the greater Toronto area and provides an educational program for its members.
-TFVA presents annual awards, which are given at our May Tribute Night.
-We have now awarded over $ 500,000 since 1998.
+The organization gives financial support to the visual arts in the Greater Toronto Area and provides an educational program for its members.
+TFVA presents annual awards, which are given at our annual May Tribute Night.
+We have now awarded over $600,000 since 1998.

 To contact us send an email to: firstname.lastname@example.org.

 TFVA does not respond to letters of inquiry, unsolicited nominations or funding requests.

 Winner Nep Sidhu

 NEP SIDHU lives and works in Toronto with satellite studios and projects in India.
 Through the practice of continuum and study of techniques, his textile, painting and sculpture provide a contemporary context to explore the sacred and divine with a focus on ceremony and adornment. www.nepsidhu.com

 NEP SIDHU with Alice Adelkind TFVA

 MARVIN LUVUALU ANTONIO is a Toronto-based artist with a multidisciplinary approach to art making.
 His practice is instinctive, personal and performative, investigating the politics of object, place, race and body. www.marvinluvualuantonio.tumblr.com